Asilver-jpg/Face-Maker/README.md

 # FaceMaker

 This is an React application where users can create art using their faces.

+The Rails backend for this application can be found at [here](https://github.com/Asilver-jpg/faceArt_backend), and MUST be run on port 3001 in order to function properly.

+A video demo of this app can be found here: https://vimeo.com/434496247.

 #### Front-End
 1. ClmTrackr
 2. React